criteo/kafka-sharp/README.md

 Threading can be controlled by the `MaximumConcurrency` configuration parameter.
 Alternatively you can provide your own TaskScheduler via the `TaskScheduler` configuration option.
 In any case the driver will never squat threads, all IO operations are non blocking and the driver never does blocking wait, so any concurrency configuration is only a hint on up to how many threads the driver may be using at a given time.
-If you don't provide your own TaskScheduler, the threads will be picked from the .NET ThreadPool.
+If you don't provide your own `TaskScheduler`, the threads will be picked from the .NET threadpool.
 By default the driver will use at most 3 threads from the threadpool.

 ## Acknowledgements